cocomanning/nicolemlorino_csprojects/README.md

 ## Worst Company Simulation (employees.py)
 This python program simulates a model of the worst company, in which an employee's mood and well-being varies with the simulated work environment and coworker relationships.
+I coded the program with my class partner, Maryam Elbeltagy, for CS 313E at the University of Texas at Austin.

 ## Evil Wordle (evil_wordle.py)
 This python program creates an "Evil Wordle" game in which the mystery word changes every guess, but the correctly guessed letters and placement are passed onto the new word until there is only one viable word remaining.
+I coded the program with my class partner, Maryam Elbeltagy, for CS 313E at the University of Texas at Austin.